They say…

 Youngs Special London Ale

 Youngs’ historic brewery site in the heart of Wandsworth, currently slated for possible redevelopment, produces some highly distinctive bottled beers.
-Most of these — for example luscious Double or Old Nick — are brewery conditioned, but there’s also a regular “real ale in a bottle” with numerous awards to its credit including Champion Bottle Conditioned Beer of Britain.
+Most of these — for example luscious Double Chocolate Stout or Old Nick — are brewery conditioned, but there’s also a regular “real ale in a bottle” with numerous awards to its credit including Champion Bottle Conditioned Beer of Britain.

-The beer began life in the late 1950s as Strong Export Bitter, a filtered strong inspired by Worthington White Shield, initially targeted at Belgium and brewed under license there for a while.
-It was renamed Special London Ale when the brewery started exporting to the US market in the late 1980s.
+The beer began life in the late 1950s as Strong Export Bitter, a filtered strong pale ale inspired by Worthington White Shield, initially targeted at Belgium and brewed under license there for a while.
+It was renamed Special Ale when the brewery started exporting to the US market in the late 1980s.

 Interestingly, the switch to bottle conditioning in 1998 came about partly as a means of extending the beer’s shelf life in the export market, but the success of 1845 from arch-rival Fullers might also have been a factor.
 Now it’s the brewery’s second biggest selling bottle, after Waggle Dance, and stocked by numerous supermarkets.
-For a while the non-BCA version remained available from the brewery’s pubs, but all Special London is now live.
+For a while the non-BCA version remained available from the brewery’s pubs, but all Special is now live.

 A very traditional ingredients list includes Maris Otter pale malt, crystal malt, and what the label describes as “a phenomenal amount” of Fuggles and Goldings hops.
 The beer spends several weeks conditioning on a bed of whole Goldings before being sterile-filtered and reseeded with yeast, but no primings, relying on residual sugars to re-start fermentation.